UT Austin photo

 • If you haven't followed this link to Dilbert, you haven't lived!

-• Even though they went to the Tech on the east coast, some former engineers/faculty actually do something useful (eventually): pay a visit to the garage without the usual pain!
+• Even though he went to the Tech on the east coast, some former engineers/faculty actually do something useful (eventually): pay a visit to the garage without the usual pain!

 • How do singing candles work, anyway??
 Now includes a slowly increasing set of links to various topics related to combustion.